Places of Interest

 3. Kadesh Barnea was the original place where God intended the Israelites to enter the Promised Land.

-4. Today, there is a community which lives at Kadesh Barnea, and the town retains its same name.
+4. Today, a community lives at Kadesh Barnea, and the town retains its same name.

 1. At Kadesh Barnea, one of the most tragic events in Israel’s history happened.